NextGenSec-Github/Security-Engineering/Logging & Monitoring/Cheatsheets/window_eventids_detecting_threats.md

 ## Detecting Backdoors
 - **Event ID 4657:** If a registry key value is modified, then event ID 4657 is logged.
 A subtle note of importance is that it is triggered only if a key value is modified, not the key itself.
+- **Event ID 12: RegistryEvent (Object create and delete)** Registry key and value create and delete operations map to this event type, which can be useful for monitoring for changes to Registry autostart locations, or specific malware registry modifications